mirconegri/mirconegri/README.md

 # 👋 Hi, I'm Mirco!

-💻 Computer Science student at the University of Trento
+💻 Computer Science student at the [University of Trento](https://www.disi.unitn.it/).

 ---

+Hi there, I'm Luca, a Bachelor’s student in Computer Science at the [University of Trento]

 ## 🛠️ Technologies & Tools